 4. You Can Release Up To 30 Bad Smells

-Little known fact, body odor is not caused by sweat but actually results from the gasses bacteria gives off as it consumes body protein and fatty acids.
-When you skip showering for a couple days, it can lead to your body releasing up to 30 bad smells.
+A little known fact is that body odor is not caused by sweat, but actually results from the gasses bacteria give off as they consume body protein and fatty acids, according to a 2018 study published in the journal Microbiome.
+When you skip showering for a couple days, it can lead to your body releasing potentially unpleasant odors.

-"For your mental health’s sake, make sure you bathe enough to keep body odor at bay," De Mello says.
-"According to a 2015 study on Relationship deal breakers by Peter Jonason and colleagues smelliness ranks among the top relationship deal breakers."
-Although deodorants, perfumes, and wipes can sometimes help with odors, they can only mask smells that will still be there once the products wear off.
+"For your mental health’s sake, make sure you bathe enough to keep body odor at bay," de Mello says.
+"According to a 2015 study on relationship deal-breakers by Peter Jonason and colleagues, smelliness ranks among the top relationship deal-breakers."
+Although deodorants, perfumes, and wipes can sometimes help with odors, they only mask smells that will still be there once the products wear off.
 Showers eliminate the odors by cleaning the bacteria entirely.
 Dr. Muhammad says, “Body odors form naturally as a result of bacteria on the skin breaking sweat down into acid.
 By not washing while continuing to sweat, bad smells will just get worse and worse.”

 5. Your Skin Can Dry Out

-If you suffer from skin conditions such as eczema, showering regularly can help keep them at bay.
-Skipping showering for a few days can lead to a flare-up.
+If you have skin conditions such as eczema, showering regularly can help keep flare-ups at bay.
 The National Eczema Organization recommends taking a shower or bath once a day to replace moisture in your skin.
-But do try to keep the shower on the shorter side and not too hot.
-Follow the shower with a layer of lotion on your skin.
+But do try to keep the shower on the shorter side and make sure the water's not too hot.
+Follow the shower by massaging your skin with moisturizer.
 “Dead skin and grease naturally gather on the top layer of skin,” Dr. Muhammad says.
-“By not washing, this build up can leave your skin feeling itchy and dry.”
-She even warns against skin problems that you can have when you continue to postpone showers.
-“Dermatitis Neglecta is a rare skin condition that can develop as a result of not maintaining hygiene where dead skin cells build up and cause patches on the skin,” she tells Bustle.
+“By not washing, this buildup can leave your skin feeling itchy and dry.”

 6. Your Hair Can Get Greasy

-If your hair is anything like mine, after two days of not being washed, it can start to get pretty greasy.
-By then, I have to load it with conditioner or it's not a good look.
-For the same reason you may get breakouts after a day or two of not showering, the oil you produce makes your hair greasy.
-“Sebaceous glands release an oily substance called sebum which gives your hair a natural shine however when an excess of sebum accumulates you can get greasy hair,” Dr. Muhammad says.
+If your hair is anything like mine, it can start to get pretty greasy after two shower-less days.
+For the same reason you may get breakouts after a day or two of not washing, the oil you produce makes your hair greasy.
+“Sebaceous glands release an oily substance called sebum which gives your hair a natural shine; however, when an excess of sebum accumulates you can get greasy hair,” Dr. Muhammad says.
 “Hair naturally traps moisture against your scalp.
 By not washing for a number of days, grease, dirty and dead skin cells will accumulate giving you an itchy and dry scalp.”

 7. You Can Get Brown Spots On Your Skin

-At the end of the day, personal hygiene is an important part of taking care of your body.
+At the end of the day, personal hygiene is an important part of taking care of your body and your mind.
 But, if you skip showering for a day or two, don't stress; we all do it.